 This document was prepared and revised by SAGES Ethics Liaison Group

-This statement was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) on Apr 2014.
+This document was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) in Apr 2014.

 For more information please contact:

 11300 West Olympic Blvd., Suite 600

 Los Angeles, CA 90064